 Civil Docketing Statement.

 Within 14 days after entry of the case on the Appeals Court docket (the Court will issue a Notice of Entry), each appellant or cross-appellant (other than an incarcerated, self-represented person) must file with the Appeals Court and serve on all opposing counsel a Civil Docketing Statement.
-The Statement and directions for filing can be accessed here: http://www.mass.gov/courts/docs/forms/appeals/civdocketingstatement.pdf.
 Each separately represented appellant or cross-appellant must file a separate Civil Docketing Statement.
-The Civil Docketing Statement may be filed either (1) as a .pdf file attached to an email addressed to email@example.com or (2) via the Appeals Court’s e-filing system.
+All attorneys must electronically file the docketing statement using the Appeals Court’s e-filing system.
+Attorneys filing in impounded cases and self-represented parties in all cases are encouraged, but not required, to file the docketing statement using the e-filing system.
+Docketing statements that are not e-filed must be submitted on paper by mail or hand-delivery to the Appeals Court.
 The Court may take whatever action is necessary to ensure the filing of the Docketing Statement, including denying without prejudice any motion to enlarge time to file a brief or motion to stay appellate proceedings.

 Corporate Disclosure Statement.